UKCloud/documentation/articles/vmware/vmw-how-configure-distributed-firewall.md

 title: How to configure a Distributed Firewall
 description: Describes how to configure a Distributed Firewall (DFW), available as an advanced networking option with UKCloud for VMware
 services: vmware
-author: Sue Highmoor
+author: shighmoor
-reviewer:
+reviewer: shighmoor
-lastreviewed: 21/12/2018 15:47:05
+lastreviewed: 13/11/2020

 toc_rootlink: How To
-toc_sub1:
+toc_sub1: Advanced networking
 toc_sub2:
 toc_sub3:
 toc_sub4:
 toc_title: Configure a Distributed Firewall
-toc_fullpath: How To/vmw-how-configure-distributed-firewall.md
+toc_fullpath: How To/Advanced networking/vmw-how-configure-distributed-firewall.md
 toc_mdlink: vmw-how-configure-distributed-firewall.md
 ---